renekreijveld/YOOthemeMegaMenu/README.md

 - In YOOtheme Pro go to MENUS and remove the menu at the NAVBAR POSITION.
 - Create a new YOOtheme MegaMenu module and publish it on the **navbar** module postion.

+## Important

+This YOOtheme Mega Menu module uses the Reglar Labs Modules Anywhere plugin to add modules inside the dropdown.
+Download the free version of Modules Anywhere here: <a href="https://regularlabs.com/modulesanywhere" target="_blank">Regular Labs Modules Anywhere</a>.

 ## Usage

 - In the YOOtheme MegaMenu module, add Top Level Items and define what kind of dropdown you want to display when hovering over the toplevel items: